Low-cost Quadrature Optical Interferometer: Results

 \section{Results}

-To characterize our device functionality, we adjusted the air conditioner settings in the room where the interferometer was housed while the interferometer was left running, and then we correlated real-time interferometer readings against the temperature as independently measured using the LM35 sensor to extract the coefficient of thermal expansion of the aluminium plate on which the device was mounted.
-We then compared our results to values that have been reported in the literature.
-The standard linear expansion equation used to define this coefficient is
+To characterize our device functionality, we adjusted the air conditioner settings in the room where the interferometer was housed, while the interferometer was left running on top of a set of books sitting on a rigid lab desk.
+Then, we correlated real-time interferometer readings against the LM35 temperature sensor reading to extract the coefficient of thermal expansion of the aluminum plate on which the device was mounted.
+We compared our results to thermal expansion coefficient values that have been reported in the literature.

+Generally speaking, the thermal expansion properties of materials can be somewhat complicated functions; aluminum expands more rapidly with temperature at room temperature than it does near absolute zero, and water actually contracts when increasing in temperature from solid to liquid state.
+For small temperature fluctuations and in the absence of phase transitions, however, these functional dependences can be linearized using Taylor series approximations.
+The standard equation used to define the expansion coefficient under such circumstances is

 where $\Delta L$ is the change in object length, $L$ is the overall object length, $\Delta T$ is the change in temperature, and $\alpha$ is the coefficient of thermal expansion.
 Solving for $\alpha$ gives